hidetatz/rv/README.md

 ## Limitation

 * 32-bit, 128-bit aren't supported.
+  - Only RV39 is supported as memory translation.
 * Multi-core emulation isn't supported.
 * release/acquire bits are not handled in AMO instructions.
   - rv currently emulates only one hart, so this is not really a problem.